alpha-yadav/DSA/readme.md

 Always consider the specific constraints and characteristics of your tree when selecting the most appropriate LCA algorithm.
 The examples above provide a starting point for understanding the core concepts.

+#  Graph
+Please provide me with the data or equation you want me to graph.
+I need information like:

+* **A set of points:**  e.g., (1,2), (3,4), (5,6)
+* **An equation:** e.g., y = x^2, y = sin(x), y = 2x + 1
+* **A description of the graph:** e.g., "a bar chart showing sales for January, February, and March"

+Once you give me this information, I can tell you how to graph it or, if you'd like, I can try to generate a text-based representation of the graph.
+I cannot create visual graphs directly.